 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Pets are part of the family.
-Pets are wellness companions, protectors, or best friends, sometimes all three.
+They are wellness companions, protectors, or best friends, and sometimes all three.
 People are spending more money on their pets, and this is reflected in the growing pet industry.
 While this is likely a good thing for our pets, those spending patterns are also good news for people who own businesses catering to the pet industry because the market size is expected to increase substantially over the coming years.

 The increasing pet spending trends are not limited to food and treats; the growing number of pet industry trends has branched out to pet health and wellness, grooming, and accessories.
 Let’s take a detailed look at some of the major pet industry statistics.